Greyhound racing in New Zealand: History

+Abolition

-On 10 December 2024, Minister for Racing, Winston Peters announced that greyhound racing was to be banned in New Zealand, stating “The time has come to do the right thing".
+On 10 December 2024, Minister for Racing Winston Peters announced that greyhound racing was to be banned in New Zealand, stating “The time has come to do the right thing".
 The sport was to be phased out gradually over 20 months to allow time to rehome the estimated 2900 racing dogs.
 Legislation was passed through all stages under urgency that day, with unanimous support, to prevent any unnecessary killing of racing dogs as the result of the announcement.

-The greyhound racing industry is considering legal action and a public relations campaign to stop the ban.

 In the 2024/2025 racing season, 17 dogs were killed and more than 800 were injured, including 114 with broken bones.

-On 20 August 2025, the New Zealand Cabinet agreed to draft legislation abolishing the greyhound racing industry in New Zealand.

-Stadiums and clubs

-There are eight racing clubs in New Zealand who are directly responsible for the management of racetracks.
-Around 700 dogs are bred each year for racing, and around 200–300 are imported from Australia.

-Auckland Greyhound Racing Club

-The Auckland Greyhound Racing Club was founded between 1947 and 1948.